NeowayLabs/packer-images/README.md

 - `provider`

 Used to set the cloud provider to build and manage your image.
-The valid providers at this time are:`azure`,`google-cloud` and `digital-ocean`.
+The valid providers at this time are:`azure`,`google-cloud`, `digital-ocean` and `aws`.

 - `env`